 Hattie Spice and Perry Curties

-Lau referred to the recent legal clampdown on paid-for endorsements and freebies, especially on Twitter (see this Guardian article
+Lau referred to the recent legal clampdown on paid-for endorsements and freebies, especially on Twitter (see this Guardian article on the subject)

 There was general agreement that in magazines, the relationship between paid advertising and editorial coverage was more complex than perhaps the average reader realised.